 The big brother who made a fortune in Africa argued about

 his hobby career.
-Finally, in order to get a life insurance premium for his
+Finally, to get a life insurance premium for his

 family, he drove out at night and crashed and died.